Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Control-Plane Evaluation

 \subsection{Results}

-\paragraph{Contract Execution Cost} The cost for transactions in Sui is split into three components: Computation cost, storage cost, and a storage rebate.
-Computation cost is based on the complexity of the computation and is charged according to fixed buckets of computational units.
-These computational units are then converted to a value in Sui according to the \emph{computation gas price} provided in the transaction.
+\para{Contract Execution Cost} The cost for transactions in Sui is split into three components.
+The \emph{computation cost} is charged according to fixed buckets of computational units, based on the computation complexity, which are then converted to a value in Sui according to the \emph{computation gas price} provided in the transaction.
 In our results, the values are provided based on the current reference gas price on mainnet of \num{7.5e-07} SUI per unit.
-The conversion from storage units to SUI is done based on a \emph{storage gas price}, which is currently \num{7.6e-08} SUI per storage unit (where 1 byte equals 100 storage units).
-The third component is a storage rebate, which the transaction sender receives when deleting items from the storage, and amounts to 99\% of the original value paid in SUI for the storage of the item.
-If the storage rebate exceeds the transaction's computation and storage cost, the sender receives the difference.
+The \emph{storage cost} of objects is charged based on a \emph{storage gas price}, which is currently \num{7.6e-06} SUI per byte.
+The third component is a \emph{storage rebate}, which the transaction sender receives when deleting an object, consisting of 99\% of the original price paid for its storage.

 \Cref{tab:gas_cost} shows the cost of atomically purchasing paths of different lengths.
 Since the cost is deterministic, the table does not include any measurement uncertainties.
-The cost of buying a full path depends on the length of the path, and it is dominated by the cost of buying multiple assets, since this incurs the storage cost of splitting an asset and re-listing the pieces that are not bought.
-In our benchmark, each asset on a path requires a worst-case split, i.e., the buyer buys a time interval from the middle of the time interval represented by the listing and only a fraction of the bandwidth.
-This causes two splits in the time dimension and one in the bandwidth dimension.
-A full breakdown of the costs of individual market calls is provided in \cref{tab:gas_cost_full} in \cref{app:additional:gascost}.
+The cost is dominated by the storage cost resulting from splitting an asset and re-listing the pieces that are not bought.
+In our benchmark, we perform a worst-case split for each asset on the path, consisting of two splits in the time dimension and one in the bandwidth dimension.